LivedhaS/Traffic-Sign-Detection/README.md

 🔊 Audio Feedback Integration

-The audio module uses pyttsx3 for offline text-to-speech conversion.
-When a sign is detected (e.g., Speed Limit), the system immediately announces it to the driver.
+Uses pyttsx3 for offline TTS conversion.
+When a sign is detected (e.g., Speed Limit), the system immediately announces it.

 Example: